SlickTorpedo/Car/README.md

 ### **Sound**
 - **Subwoofers**: Two subwoofers in the trunk inside a custom-built box, connected to an amplifier under the passenger seat.
   - **Wiring**: Direct connection to the battery for sufficient power.
-  - **Head Unit**: Retains the factory unit with added CarPlay and other modern features.
+- **Head Unit**: Aftermarket unit with built-in CarPlay and modern functionality.
+  - Installed using a provided wiring harness, requiring no custom wiring.

 ### **Risk Mitigation**
 - **Radar Detector**: A Uniden R8 radar detector.